QuteFuzz/QuteFuzz2.0/README.md

 <p align="center" width="100%">
     <img width="25%" src="etc/qutefuzz.png">

-A front-end agnostic tool for fuzzing quantum compilers.
+A tool for fuzzing quantum compilers.

 See wiki for more details.